konnex-engine-io/dlang-template/README.md

 Modify the source folder as required to create your functionality.

 ##### NOTE: It is recommended to create your functionality in a separate file and import it into the handler as per the hello.d example.
-This will allow you to deploy your functions without further modification to the function-scoped Dockerfile or the global-scoped stack.yml file. *This way, you may name your files and folders as you choose, they need not be called `function` or any specific name to match the above example.*
+This will allow you to deploy your functions without further modification to the function-scoped Dockerfile or the global-scoped stack.yml file.<br><br>*This way, you may name your files and folders as you choose, they need not be called* `function` *or any other specific name to match the above example.*

 Then either: